Fujifilm X100F versus Sony RX1R II

 |Sony RX1 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.1||14.3||2534||93|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X100F and the RX1R II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The adjacent table lists some of the other core features of the Fujifilm X100F and Sony RX1R II along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100F (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|